waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Principles & Lessons Learned
+## I. Core Principles & Lessons Learned (v2)
 - **CRITICAL: Agent & Workflow Discipline:**
   - I will use my custom agents whenever a task can be automated or requires complex reasoning.
 Proactive agent use is key.
-  - I will strictly adhere to established protocols, especially using `encounter_tracker_agent` after every wild encounter.
+  - I will **strictly** adhere to established protocols, especially using `encounter_tracker_agent` after **every** wild encounter.
 No exceptions.
-  - I will use my `pathfinding_agent_v2` for all non-trivial navigation to avoid blocked movements.
   - A consistently failing agent is a liability.
-It must be refined or deleted immediately before reuse.
+It must be refined or deleted immediately before reuse. `pathfinding_agent_v2` is on probation.
 - **CRITICAL: Map Marker Discipline:** Markers must only be placed *after* an event is verified.
+No more reactive marking after blacking out.
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
-- **Verify Assumptions:** Do not record intel as "completed" or "confirmed" until it has been empirically verified.
-Non-battling trainers exist.
-- **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
-Mark and move on.

 ## II.
 Game Mechanics & Battle Intel
 ### Confirmed ROM Hack Changes